Man in a Fjallraven jacket by the sea with text overlay "JACKETS Shop Now

 Greenland Jacket

-Best for: Everyday wear, countryside walks, town-to-trail versatility.
+Best for: Everyday wear, country walks and town-to-trail use.

 Skogsö Padded Jacket

-Best for: Fieldwork, dog walking, everyday outdoor use in cooler weather.
+Best for: Fieldwork, dog walking and everyday outdoor use in cooler conditions.

 Kaipak Jacket

-The Kaipak is lighter than the standard Greenland or Skogsö, making it a good shoulder-season jacket.
-It still has the durable G-1000 construction but carries less weight — useful for days when you want wind protection without bulk.
+The Kaipak is lighter and simpler than the Greenland or Skogsö, which makes it a better fit for shoulder seasons, travel and days when you want protection from wind without too much extra weight.

 Anorak No. 8

-Best for: A premium, heavy-duty anorak for extended outdoor use.
+Best for: A premium, heavy-duty anorak built around long-term outdoor use.

 G-1000 Jacket: Quick Verdict